dcodesmith/trainline-exercise/README.md

 # FE-exercise-contractor

+**Instructions**
+ - Install all node modules `npm i`
+ - Run tests `npm t`
+ - Start application `npm start`
+ - I implemented a single endpoint API that serves the client side the JSON file.
+This starts up when the application starts (It is written with native node modules.
+Thought it'll be fun to not use express, hapi or koa)

 JavaScript Front-end Developer Test - Contractor

 Using the provided boilerplate and the data in `data/ldb.json`, create an application that displays the train service from Farringdon to West Hampstead Thameslink as shown in the following mockup: